andreabolognani/debian-libvirt/docs/manpages/virsh.rst

 'scsi', 'storage', 'fc_host', 'vports', 'scsi_generic', 'drm', 'mdev', 'mdev_types', 'ccw', 'css', 'ap_card', 'ap_queue', 'ap_matrix'.
 By default,
-only active devices are listed. *--inactive* is used to list only inactive devices, and *-all* is used to list both active and inactive devices.
+only active devices are listed. *--inactive* is used to list only inactive devices, and *--all* is used to list both active and inactive devices.
+*--persistent* is used to list only persistent devices, and *--transient* is used to list only transient devices.
+Not providing *--persistent* or *--transient* will list all devices unless filtered otherwise. *--transient* is mutually exclusive with *--persistent* and *--inactive*.
-If *--tree* is used, the output is formatted in a tree representing parents of each node.  *--tree* is mutually exclusive with all other options.
+If *--tree* is used, the output is formatted in a tree representing parents of each node. *--tree* is mutually exclusive with all other options but *--all*.

 nodedev-reattach